WPP-Public/Potato-ACE/src/ace/components/carousel/README.md

 ## Animating slide changes

 Since animations can be achieved using many different methods Carousel does not animate slide changes.
-Developers interested in doing so can listen for the `ace-carousel-slide-changed` custom event and then apply their own animations, as demonstrated in one of the examples below.
+Developers interested in doing so can listen for the **Slide Changed** custom event and then apply their own animations, as demonstrated in one of the examples below.

 In order to implement animations without hindering accessibility developers must hide non-selected slides from screen readers and remove their focusable decendants from the tab sequence after the animation ends, both of which can be achieved by applying CSS declaration `display: none` or `visibility: hidden` to them.
 Furthermore, animations should not be shown to users that have requested the operating system minimise the amount of non-essential motion it uses.
 To acheive this developers can make use of the [`prefers-reduced-motion` media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) as demonstrated in the example.